Multi Million Pound Settlement following Avoidable Birth Injury

 What our clients say.

-If you think the death of a family member was caused due to the negligent actions of doctors, or other healthcare professionals, or even due to procedural failings of the hospital trust at large, then it is likely you are entitled to make a Medical Fatality Claim.
+If you believe the death of a family member was caused due to the negligent actions of doctors, healthcare professionals, or even due to procedural failings of the hospital trust at large, Our specialists in death due to medical negligence will help you understand if there are grounds to make a Medical Negligence Death Claim.

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, so can act for clients throughout Shropshire, Herefordshire, Mid and North Wales as well as across the Midlands (including Wolverhampton & Birmingham).
-As a leading full-service law firm in Wales, we can represent you wherever you live in England or Wales.
+With offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, we act for clients throughout Shropshire, Herefordshire, Mid and North Wales.
+Our specialists regularly act for families across the Midlands, and our track record and expertise makes us specialists in Medical Negligence Death Claims in Birmingham, Wolverhampton, and Worcester.
+As a leading full-service law firm with some of the country’s most experience Medical Negligence Experts, we can represent you wherever you live in England or Wales.

 Meet the team.